mixmastamyk/console/docs/why.rst

 Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it is:

-- Not installed on Windows
+- Not available or installed on Windows

 - Not up to date on older OS variants